-Requirements for Advance Notification of Stockholder Meetings, Nominations and Proposals

-Our bylaws provides for a staggered board, meaning that our directors are divided, with respect to the time for which they hold office, into three classes, with the term of each class expiring on different years and every three years.
-Our bylaws provide that special meetings of the stockholders may be called only upon the request of the chairman of the Board or by the Board pursuant to a resolution adopted by a majority of the "whole board" (as defined in our bylaws).
+Requirements for Advance Notification of Stockholder Meetings, Nominations and Proposals upon the request of the chairman of the Board or by the Board pursuant to a resolution adopted by a majority of the "whole board" (as defined in our bylaws).
 Our bylaws prohibits the conduct of any business at a special meeting other than as specified in the notice for such meeting.
 These provisions may have the effect of deferring, delaying or discouraging hostile takeovers, or changes in control or management of our company.